kenwilcox/X12Parser/Readme.md

 ```
 System.ArgumentException: Segment order 2 on property AuthorizationInformationQualifier was used before segment order 1, That doesn't seem correct.
 ```
-Note, that segments don't have to be defined in order, but you do have to specify a preceeding order before the order you're currently using.
-Meaning, you can't define a order or position of 10 without having 1-9 also defined.
+Note, that segments don't have to be defined in order, but you do have to specify a preceding order before the order you're currently using.
+Meaning, you can't define an order or position of 10 without having 1-9 also defined.

 #### Length ####